-A rise in long rates provides scope for bank net interest margins to increase.
-Whilst the resilience of asset quality within the European and US banking sector will likely face greater tests over the next year or so, as governments gradually unwind support to corporates, the prospect of pent-up consumer demand being released could be supportive, as some of the companies in the sectors that have been worst affected by the pandemic start to recover.
+A rise in long rates provides scope for bank net interest margins (the difference between the amount of interest earnt and paid out by banks) to increase.
+Whilst there is a danger that the quality of loan books within the European and US banking sector will likely face greater tests over the next year or so, as governments gradually reduce support to businesses, the prospect of pent-up consumer demand being released could be supportive, as some of the companies in the sectors that have been worst affected by the pandemic start to recover.